Naofumi-dev/business-automation-prompts/README.md

 # Business Automation Prompts

-This repository contains practical prompt templates used to support the design, scoping, and validation of automation and internal web applications.
+Practical prompt templates used to support the **design, scoping, and validation** of business automation and internal web applications.

-The focus is not on generating code quickly, but on clarifying business needs before building.
+The focus is not on generating code quickly, but on **clarifying business needs before building**.

+---

-Purpose
+## Purpose

 Automation projects often fail due to:

-Unclear requirements
+- Unclear requirements

-Vague business goals
+- Vague business goals

-Over-engineering too early
+- Over-engineering too early

-These prompts are designed to help:
+These prompts are designed to help create clarity **before** implementation begins.

+---

+## What These Prompts Help With

-Define the real problem
+- Defining the real business problem

-Scope an MVP correctly
+- Scoping an MVP correctly

-Align technical decisions with business outcomes
+- Aligning technical decisions with business outcomes
+- Reducing friction during discovery and early planning

+---

-What’s Included
+## What’s Included

-Prompts for scoping automation projects
+- Prompts for scoping automation projects

-Templates for defining MVP features
+- Templates for defining MVP features

-Frameworks for internal tools and SaaS-style systems
+- Frameworks for internal tools and SaaS-style systems

-Prompts for AI-assisted workflows where AI adds real value
+- Prompts for AI-assisted workflows where AI adds real value

 All prompts are structured to encourage:

-Clarity over speed
+- Clarity over speed

-Simplicity over complexity
+- Simplicity over complexity

-Business impact over technical novelty
+- Business impact over technical novelty

+---

-How to Use
+## How to Use

-Select a prompt relevant to your use case
+1. Select a prompt relevant to your use case

-Replace the placeholders with your business context
+2. Replace placeholders with your business context

-Run it with your preferred LLM
+3. Run it using your preferred LLM

-Refine the output based on real constraints
+4. Refine the output based on real constraints

-These prompts are most effective during:
+These prompts are most useful during:

-Discovery phases
+- Discovery phases

-Early design discussions
+- Early design discussions

-Pre-build validation
+- Pre-build validation

+---

-Who This Is For
+## Who This Is For

-Business owners planning automation
+- Business owners planning automation

-Teams designing internal tools
+- Teams designing internal tools

-Consultants and operators reducing discovery friction
+- Consultants and operators reducing discovery friction

-Developers working close to business stakeholders
+- Developers working closely with business stakeholders

+---

-Notes
+## Notes

-These templates are shared as general-purpose tools.
+These templates are shared as **general-purpose tools**.

-They are not tied to a specific platform, framework, or vendor.
+They are not tied to any specific platform, framework, or vendor, and are intended to be adapted to fit different environments and constraints.

-Use, adapt, or extend them as needed.
+---

-Contributions
+## Contributions

 Improvements and additions are welcome.

 If a prompt helps clarify a real-world automation problem, it belongs here.